-A "B-roll only shoot" may be performed in the City of Boston without a permit if the following criteria are met:
+A "small shoot" may be performed in the City of Boston without a permit if the following criteria are met:

 - Single camera on tripod or hand held or audio recorder.

-If a video or film shoot is taking place in a public location in Boston:
+If a video or film shoot is taking place in a public location in Boston, see above guidelines.

 IX.
 Shooting in Boston Parks, MBTA Property, and Logan Airport Property

-The Massachusetts Film Bureau may assist you with information and contacts for shooting in other cities and towns outside Boston and give you additional information: Their web site is: http://www.mafilm.org/ or phone: 617-523-8388.
-The Massachusetts Film Bureau is located at 198 Tremont Street, PMB#135, Boston, MA 02116.
+The Massachusetts Film Office may assist you with information and contacts for shooting in other cities and towns outside Boston and give you additional information: Their web site www.massfilm.org or phone: 617-973-8400, 136 Blackstone Street, Boston, MA 02109.

 You can shoot film of private property from public property without permission.
 If you want to go on private property, you must ask the owner for written permission.
 If you do not receive written permission from the owner or his/her official representative, you may be trespassing.